Responsible Management at the University of Bradford School of Management

 BGA is proud to support faculty of member institutions who have the desire to promote impactful research to an international audience.
 The BGA research platform allows faculty members to host webinars around a research piece they have published, which are directly targeted towards academics as well as relevant business professionals.
 Alongside this, the published research becomes readily available on the BGA website, allowing anyone with an interest in the subject area to download the piece.

-For questions about your complimentary marketing support and PR services as part of the BGA membership, please contact:
+For questions about your complimentary marketing support as part of the BGA membership, please contact: